ISD: Self-Supervised Learning by Iterative Similarity Distillation: Experiments

-Following CompRess \cite{abbasi2020compress}, we train our self-supervised ResNet-18 model with the initial learning rate set to $0.01$ and multiplied by $0.2$ at epochs 140 and 180.
+{\bf ResNet-18 experiments:} Following CompRess \cite{abbasi2020compress}, we train our self-supervised ResNet-18 model with the initial learning rate set to $0.01$ and multiplied by $0.2$ at epochs 140 and 180.
 We follow \cite{grill2020bootstrap} and add a prediction layer for the student.
 The hidden and output dimensions of the prediction MLP layer are set to $512$.
-Unlike in \cite{grill2020bootstrap}, we do not have any projection layer since it increases the complexity of the model.
+We do not have any projection layer for ResNet18.
 We use the same set of augmentations used in \cite{chen2020mocov2,chen2020simple,grill2020bootstrap}.
-The results are shown in Tables \ref{tab:comp_ssl} and \ref{tab:Transfer_NN}.
-Our model outperforms both baselines on ImageNet nearest neighbor (NN) evaluation, ImageNet linear evaluation, and also transfer learning settings on CUB200, CARS196, and Stanford products datasets.
+We use the same temperature for teacher and student $\tau_s = \tau_t = 0.02$.
+The memory bank size is $128$K and momentum $m$ for teacher encoder is $0.999$.
+We choose these parameters based on ablations which can be found in the appendix.
+The results are shown in Tables \ref{tab:imagenet} and \ref{tab:transfer_linear}.
+Our model outperforms both baselines on full ImageNet linear and transfer linear benchmarks.

-It is important to note that our method can be seen as a soft version of MoCo, so ISD outperforming MoCo, empirically supports our main motivation of improving representations by smoothing the contrastive learning approaches: not considering all negatives equally negative.
+It is important to note that our method can be seen as a soft version of MoCo.
+So, ISD outperforming MoCo, empirically supports our main motivation of improving representations by smoothing the contrastive learning: not considering all negatives equally negative.